Asphalt or Concrete? Right Material for Driveway

 Compare maintenance costs.

 For the most part, your concrete driveway isn’t going to need much maintenance.
 If you get any cracks, these will need to be repaired.
-You don’t have to seal a concrete driveway; but if you do, it will help protect it against stains and cracks.
+You don’t have to seal a concrete one; but if you do, it will help protect it against stains and cracks.
 You might want to have someone come clean it well with an industrial degreaser to keep it looking pristine.

 Asphalt is another story.
 About 6 to 12 months after your asphalt driveway is installed, it needs to be sealed.
-Not sealing your asphalt driveway will lead to cracks and significant breaking down over time, causing it to require complete resurfacing.
+Not sealing your asphalt will lead to cracks and significant breaking down over time, causing it to require complete resurfacing.
 You will have to repeat the sealing every three years.
 This adds significantly to the maintenance cost of asphalt.

 Compare ease of renewal.